YangDaman/gopro_rouv/README.md

   - Compiled language enables the system to respond faster to real-time events, such as controller inputs or leaks.
 2) Implement multithreading to allow for parallel processes (real-time readouts, leak/overheat procedures, etc.).
 3) Finish implementing the IMU (originally planned, but scrapped due to difficulties integrating the ICM-20948 DMP with Python and time constraints).
 This will enable the addition of a control system to maintain depth/heading or pitch/roll angle, further stablizing the video recording.
+4) Add more sensors such as depth sensors and collision detection.
+5) Implement head-tracking FPV for VR experience.

 Thank you for your interest in this project!
-If you have any further questions, you can contact me at yang.shaoh@northeastern.edu.
+If you have any further questions, please feel free to contact me at yang.shaoh@northeastern.edu.